algolia/docsearch-website/docs/what-is-docsearch.md

 DocSearch is entirely free and automated.
 The one thing we'll need from you is to read [our checklist][2] and apply!
 After that, we'll share with you the JavaScript snippet needed to add DocSearch to your website.
-We ask that you keep the "powered by Algolia" link displayed.
+We ask that you keep the "Search by Algolia" link displayed.

 DocSearch is [one of our ways][1] to give back to the open source community for everything it did for us already.